-Have you ever thought about complimenting someone in Japanese but didn't know which word to use?
-Or are you curious about how to correctly and respectfully describe someone's beauty in the Japanese language?
+Have you ever thought about complimenting someone in Japanese but didn’t know which word to use?
+Or were you curious about how to correctly and respectfully describe someone’s beauty in the Japanese language?
 In this article, we will explain the main terms and cultural nuances so that you can compliment in Japanese without making anyone uncomfortable.

 In Japan, complimenting someone requires care and tact.
 This is because the Japanese are known for their shyness and modesty, and direct compliments can cause surprise or even embarrassment.
 Still, there are many ways to express appreciation politely and appropriately.
 Let’s explore these terms and the best way to use them!

-The most direct and elegant word for "beautiful" in Japanese is utsukushii (美しい), used to describe a sophisticated beauty.
+The most direct and elegant word for “beautiful” in Japanese is utsukushii (美しい), used to describe sophisticated beauty.
 Utsukushii is an adult and poetic term, more common in formal descriptions or when talking about the beauty of nature.

-Another term commonly used in everyday life is kirei (綺麗), which can mean both “beautiful” and “clean” or “pure.”
-Kirei is a lighter and more neutral compliment, applied to both a person's appearance and to objects or landscapes.
+Another term commonly used in everyday life is kirei (綺麗), which can mean both “pretty” and “clean” or “pure.”
+Kirei is a lighter and more neutral compliment, applied to both a person’s appearance and to objects or landscapes.

 An example of how these terms can be used appears in the sentence below: